What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability?

 What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability

 Cloud Computing has always been at the forefront of the ever-changing IT industry.
-Cloud adoption has ramped up after the globe has increasingly become reliant on IT solutions.
-The increased appetite has made enterprises has encouraged to initiate cloud transformation of their infrastructure.
+Cloud adoption has ramped up after the globe increasingly relies on IT solutions.
+The increased appetite has encouraged enterprises to initiate cloud transformation of their infrastructure.

 Given its outstanding business benefits, every organization, irrespective of size and revenue, is leveraging the cloud computing strategy in one way or another.

-Although businesses across the world are already quite advanced in utilizing cloud optimization services, many are ultimately failing to get the full value of their cloud transformation.
-That’s because many organizations perceive the cloud as just another technology project.
+Although businesses worldwide are already quite advanced in utilizing cloud optimization services, many are ultimately failing to get the total value of their cloud transformation.
+Many organizations perceive cloud assessment as just another technology project.
 They neglect to address the critical changes required to imbibe the right organizational mindset, behavior, and culture.

-Precisely at this juncture, the Cloud Computing Maturity Model (CCMM) proves to be an advantage as cloud computing infrastructure is the need of the hour.
+Precisely at this juncture, the Cloud Computing Maturity Model (CCMM) proves to be an advantage as cloud based infrastructure is the need of the hour.

 Useful Link: Hybrid Cloud Vs Multi Cloud: What’s the Difference!